 1. “What are the characteristics of your top salespeople?”

-This question shows that you‘re interested in seeing if you fit the mold for your interviewer’s company.
-It demonstrates that you want to know what it takes to thrive in this role on a fundamental level — and the value of that is twofold.
+This question shows that you’re interested in whether you fit the mold for successful salespeople at your interviewer’s company.
+It demonstrates that you want to know what it takes to thrive in this role, which offers two key benefits: First, it shows your interviewer that you have a strong, personal stake in landing this job.
+And second, their answer will give you some insight into how you’d fare at the company.

 2. “What types of objections do your reps consistently face?”